Need to find a dog walker or pet sitter?

 It’s worth noting that Nextdoor, a free neighborhood social media site, can sometimes help you find pet-sitters too.
 However, these come by way of word-of-mouth referral.
 You post a query like: Anyone know a good pet-sitter?
 And one or more of your neighbors might chime in to say that they watch pets or know someone who does.

 But, where you can see reviews of pet-sitters on Rover, you have to trust referrals on Nextdoor.
-If you’ve got a dog that’s skittish or prone to escape, Rover is a safer choice.
+If you’ve got a dog that’s skittish or prone to escape, se think Rover is a safer choice.

 Rover vs. TrustedHousesitters

 The caveat?
-People who pet sit through Trusted are generally international travelers, who are looking for a vacation.
-So you may need to be flexible with your vacation dates to find a housesitter that suits you.
-Moreover, your less likely to be able to find a housesitter for short trips, like a long weekend and anything you do spur-of-the-moment.
+People who pet sit through Trusted are international travelers, who are looking for a vacation and may have specific dates in mind.
+So you may need to be flexible with your vacation dates to find a house sitter that suits your trip.
+Short trips, like a long weekend, and anything spur-of-the-moment may also be tough to schedule through TrustedHousesitters.